-While spontaneous play is definitely the best, doing a little planning never hurt either.
-Consider what advance planning you can do to have some backup entertainment for the young people in your midst next weekend.
+While spontaneous play is definitely the best, planning a few Thanksgiving Activities never hurt, either.
+Have some backup entertainment for the young people in your midst when the holiday roll around.

-Here are some of our favorite crafts and activities for kids of all ages:
+Here are some of our favorite Thanksgiving Activities for Kids:

-In an out-of-the-way corner, set up a kids table and stock it with activities that require little to no parental supervision.
+In an out-of-the-way corner, set up a crafts table and stock it with Thanksgiving activities that require little to no parental supervision.

 - Activities from a Simpler Season – The Thanksgiving section of my ebook includes activity sheets, place cards to decorate, and instructions on how you can create a felt busy bag in advance.